elixir-lang/elixir/lib/elixir/pages/anti-patterns/process-anti-patterns.md

 -1
 ```

+#### Refactoring

-**Refactoring:** In Elixir, as shown next, code organization must be done only through modules and functions.
+In Elixir, as shown next, code organization must be done only through modules and functions.
 Whenever possible, a library should not impose specific behavior (such as parallelization) on its users.
 It is better to delegate this behavioral decision to the developers of clients, thus increasing the potential for code reuse of a library.

 ```elixir
 defmodule Calculator do